DennisByberg/clo24-denbyb94-exam/docs/adr/ADR-004-nextjs.md

 ## Decision Drivers

 - Used at internship placement (ESS Group)
-- Prepare for LIA by learning their stack
+- Prepare for internship by learning their stack
 - Built-in routing and optimizations
 - SEO for public pages